Andromeda Galaxy: "Island universes" hypothesis

 As early as 1755, the German philosopher Immanuel Kant proposed the hypothesis that the Milky Way is only one of many galaxies in his book Universal Natural History and Theory of the Heavens.
 Arguing that a structure like the Milky Way would look like a circular nebula viewed from above and like an ellipsoid if viewed from an angle, he concluded that the observed elliptical nebulae like Andromeda, which could not be explained otherwise at the time, were indeed galaxies similar to the Milky Way, not nebulae, as Andromeda was commonly believed to be.

 In 1917, Heber Curtis observed a nova within Andromeda.
 After searching the photographic record, 11 more novae were discovered.
 Curtis noticed that these novae were, on average, 10 magnitudes fainter than those that occurred elsewhere in the sky.
 As a result, he was able to come up with a distance estimate of 500000 ly.
-Although this estimate is about fivefold lower than the best estimates now available, it was the first known estimate of the distance to Andromeda that was correct to within an order of magnitude (i.e., to within a factor of ten of the current estimates, which place the distance around 2.5 million light-years).
+Although this estimate is about fivefold lower than the best estimates available as of the 21st century, it was the first known estimate of the distance to Andromeda that was correct to within an order of magnitude (i.e., to within a factor of ten of the current estimates, which place the distance around 2.5 million light-years).
 Curtis became a proponent of the so-called "island universes" hypothesis: that spiral nebulae were actually independent galaxies.

 In 1920, the Great Debate between Harlow Shapley and Curtis took place concerning the nature of the Milky Way, spiral nebulae, and the dimensions of the universe.
 To support his claim that the Great Andromeda Nebula is, in fact, an external galaxy, Curtis also noted the appearance of dark lanes within Andromeda that resembled the dust clouds in the Milky Way galaxy, as well as historical observations of the Andromeda Galaxy's significant Doppler shift.
 In 1922, Ernst Öpik presented a method to estimate the distance of Andromeda using the measured velocities of its stars.
 His result placed the Andromeda Nebula far outside the Milky Way at a distance of about 450 kpc.
 Edwin Hubble settled the debate in 1925 when he identified extragalactic Cepheid variable stars for the first time on astronomical photos of Andromeda.
 These were made using the 100 in Hooker telescope, and they enabled the distance of the Great Andromeda Nebula to be determined.
 His measurement demonstrated conclusively that this feature was not a cluster of stars and gas within the Milky Way galaxy, but an entirely separate galaxy located a significant distance from the Milky Way.